-Some of the links below are affiliate links.
-At no additional cost to you, I will earn a small commission on the sale if you make a purchase.
-You can see my full disclosure policy here.
+This post contains affiliate links.
+At no additional cost to you, I may earn a small commission if you book or purchase through these links.
+You can read my full disclosure policy here.

 Tour Warner Brothers Studios

-The moderately priced tickets are $62 for adults and children 13+ as well as $52 for children ages 8-12.
+The moderately priced tickets are $69 for adults (includes children 13+) and $52 for children ages 8-12.
 Children under 8 are not permitted on the tour.
-I have done this tour several times and each time I have loved it and seen different things along with some of the same.
+I have done this tour several times and no two tours are exactly alike.
 You get to see the front lot, the backlot, the props department, a soundstage, and go on the set of a TV show not filming that day.

-There’s also the new Stage 48: Script to Screen which was new for me this time too!
-It walks you through the complete process of how a show or film is created and includes things such as the original Central Perk set from Friends where you can sit on that famous couch and have photos made!
+There’s also the Stage 48: Script to Screen which was new for me on my most recent visit.
+It walks you through the complete process of how a show or film is created.
+Cool experiences include ones such as the original Central Perk set from Friends where you can sit on that famous couch and have photos made!

-TIPS: If you are staying in the Anaheim area, here is a great option to combine a WB Studios Tour along with a Movie Stars’ Homes Tour!
+Related | If you are staying in the Hollywood area, here is a great option to combine a WB Studios Tour along with a Movie Stars’ Homes Tour!

 Lunch at Cafe 86 in Pasadena

-After the WB Studios tour, we headed on over to Pasadena since we were already in Burbank.
+After the WB Studios tour, we headed over to Pasadena since we were already in Burbank.
 Our first stop was for lunch in Old Town Pasadena at Cafe 86.
-We feasted on grilled cheese sandwiches, mango iced tea and the Ube Leche Flan Cupcakes (aka “purple crack cupcakes”) that are pictured above!
+We feasted on grilled cheese sandwiches, mango iced tea, and the Ube Leche Flan Cupcakes aka “purple crack cupcakes”.
 Oh my goodness, these are so yummy!